Background

 • edges: An sf object containing the edges in the LSN generated using lines_to_lsn().

-• lsn_path: LSN pathname where edges and relationships.csv are stored.
+• lsn_path: LSN pathname where edges and relationships.csv are stored locally.

 • calc_length: A logical indicating whether a column representing line length should be calculated and added to edges.
 It is important to set calc_length = TRUE if the edge features have been edited.